Welcome to our church...

 Plenty of people drop in to see what bargains we have, to have a chat, a sit-down and perhaps a coffee, and also to bring in their no-longer-wanted (pre-loved?) books to swell our collection.

 We aren't able to staff the seven days a week, but we are normally open Tuesday to Saturdays between 10am and 2pm.

 We continue to meet for Sunday worship at Deighton Gates School as usual.

 The Church Calendar shows church, fellowship and leadership team meetings, plus plenty of other events, so have a browse and update your diaries!

-You may want to incorporate it into the Prayer of Stillness, which we are encouraging our congregation to use as part of our prayer life.
+You may also want to incorporate the passage into the Prayer of Stillness, which we are encouraging our congregation to use as part of our prayer life.